akka/alpakka-kafka/docs/src/main/paradox/home.md

 ## Scala and Java APIs

-There are two separate packages named `akka.kafka.scaladsl` and `akka.kafka.javadsl` with the API for Scala and Java.
+There are two separate packages named `akka.kafka.scaladsl` and `akka.kafka.docs.javadsl` with the API for Scala and Java.
 These packages contain `Producer` and `Consumer` classes with factory methods for the various Akka Streams `Flow`, `Sink` and `Source` that are producing or consuming messages to/from Kafka.